Borf/browedit.classic/readme.txt

 ---------
 ,									insert wall on the horizontal axes
-.									insert wall on the vertical axes w									align textures on the horizontal axes alt+w								align textures on the vertical axes h									flip walltexture horizontally (on the horizontal axes) ctrl+h								flip walltexture on entire wall horizontally (on the horizontal axes) v									flip walltexture vertically (on the horizontal axes)
+.									insert wall on the vertical axes h									flip walltexture horizontally (on the horizontal axes) ctrl+h								flip walltexture on entire wall horizontally (on the horizontal axes) v									flip walltexture vertically (on the horizontal axes)